mike182uk/lamp-vagrant-chef-solo/README.md

+#### ⚠️ This project is no longer maintained

-#LAMP development box with Vagrant and Chef Solo
+# LAMP development box with Vagrant and Chef Solo

 Sets up a LAMP dev box running `Ubuntu 14.04 LTS`.